lex-node/governance/constitution/constitution.md

         (ii) such Governance Stake is a **Trust-Minimized Stake** (i.e., [at each relevant time,] such Governance Stake comprises a number of POKT at least equal to (A) the total aggregate number of POKT on deposit in the On-Chain DAO Treasury (or the relevant temporary trust, if applicable) with respect to whi]ch Voting Tokens have been minted and remain outstanding at such time; divided by (B) the number of Voters at such time).

         [NOTE TO SELF/DRAFT: what happens if someone holds Voting Tokens and their Governance Stake subsequently becomes 'inactive' (e.g., due to staked POKT dipping below the variable trust-minimization threhold)?]

-        [notepad/save for later:
-            who own or have any other right, entitlement, power, privilege or claim with respect to such POKT or the transmitting account to render such POKT eligible for participation in the Council.

-            POKT of which such Person is the sole beneficial, record and titular owner into the Council Smart Contract to create a Governance Stake

-            each Voter deemed to make certain reps/warranties and if untrue Voting Tokens can be burned ]

 4.7.
 POKT comprising: (a) an active Governance Stake that has not been promptly utilized to mint Voting Tokens; or (b) a Governance Stake that has not promptly been activated may, in the sole and absolute discretion of the Council, be deemed abandoned.
 In the sole and absolute discretion of the Council, POKT deemed to be abandoned may be: (i) returned to the depositing address (less applicable transaction fees and setoffs, if any); (ii) treated in accordace with any applicable laws of property escheatment; (iii) left indefinintely in the Council Smart Contract; or (iv) treated in any other manner that does not violate this Constitution or applicable law.